 Information for Loughborough University Academics

 There is no obligation to provide financial support for projects, and we are happy to help develop projects that may struggle to find funding elsewhere.
 However, we are always keen to hear from academics who would like to work with Radar on a funding bid.
-Projects are typically ‘active’ to the public for a semester to a year, but this of course requires work prior to this period.
+Projects are typically ‘active’ to the public for a semester to two academic years, but this of course requires work prior to this period.

 We are happy to work with researchers from all disciplines; and across career stages, including PGR students.
 Where a project team is to be put together this can involve academics based at other institutions.
 Previous projects have also involved partner non-academic organisations; non-academic Loughborough University employees; and undergraduate and postgraduate students.

 To find out more, please read the FAQs below, and get in touch if we can help with anything else.

 What’s the difference between Radar and LU Arts?
 Which should I work with?

 Radar is one part of the programme offered by LU Arts, which also runs a student-focused arts programme (some of which is open to staff and the wider public), works with the University’s art collection and oversees booking of the Martin Hall Exhibition Space.
 If you are interested in the production of new artistic work alongside/in response to/as part of your academic research then Radar is for you.
 If you would like to run workshops for students that have an artistic component or display work in the exhibition space then the LU Arts programme may be more appropriate: please email Nick Slater (firstname.lastname@example.org).
 Don’t worry if you’re unsure though: we’re all part of the same team, so can make a call on where’s the best fit.
 Occasional events are promoted using both the LU Arts and Radar brands.